MSW Frequently Asked Questions

 If something is missing from my application, can I fax it to the Admissions Office?

-No, materials should be uploaded in our web-based application and official transcripts can be mailed or hand-delivered to:
+No, materials should be uploaded in our web-based application:

 New York University